 Exceptions to the Rule

 Some states make no distinction between marital and separate property.
-In others, there's a line between them, but it's blurred.
+In others, there's a line between them.
 Section 770(a)(2) of the California Family Code specifically exempts property received by "bequest, devise, or descent" from distribution as community property, whereas Section 751(a) of the Vermont statutes includes all property owned by spouses, "however and whenever acquired."
 In Michigan, a court might distribute proceeds from a trust fund bequeathed to one spouse if the divorce would leave the other spouse destitute unless he receives a share.

 Understanding Commingled Funds